Kamran Mirza Nayeb es-Saltaneh: Biography

 Kamran Mirza Nayeb es-Saltaneh, born 22 July 1856 in Tehran, was a son of Naser al-Din Shah Qajar and a brother of Mass'oud Mirza Zell-e Soltan and Mozaffar al-Din Mirza.
-His mother, Munir al-Saltaneh, was the daughter of the architect to the crown.
+His mother, Monir al-Saltaneh, was the daughter of the architect to the crown.
 Due to Naser al-Din Shah's dislike of Mozaffar al-Din Mirza, he was the Shah's favoured son for succession, but on account of the non-Qajar origin of his mother, like his other brother Mass'oud Mirza Zell-e Soltan, Kamran Mirza was not eligible for succession to the throne.